Top 10 popular double pushchairs

 - Use from birth:

-Maclaren describes its Twin Triumph double pushchair as 'the all-purpose go-fast buggy for two'.
-We compared it with other twin strollers in our taxing pushchairs test, to investigate whether it does go faster — and whether it’s comfortable for the kids being driven.
+These are the 10 most-visited double pushchair reviews on Which.co.uk for the three months 17 August to 16 November 2017.
+Pricing, recommendations and test scores correct as of November 2017.
+Prices may change.

+Not found the product for you?
+Browse all of our pushchair reviews.

-How Which? tests double pushchairs
+How we test double pushchairs

 We send the newest single and double pushchairs on the market to the Which? test lab in five batches each year.

-Our experts carry out a range of safety and performance assessments, checking for choking hazards and assessing the safety of brakes and harnesses.
-We also test for ease of use, how the pushchairs handle on different ground surfaces and how easy they are to clean.
+There, we carry out a range of safety and performance assessments, checking for choking hazards and testing the safety of brakes and harnesses.
+We also look at ease of use, how well the pushchairs handle different ground surfaces, and how easy they are to clean.

-Each pushchair is wheeled for 206km over a bumpy treadmill, fully loaded, to see how durable it is.
+We wheel each pushchair for around 206km over a bumpy treadmill, fully loaded, to see how durable it is.
 That's the rough equivalent of pushing it from London to Birmingham.

 Our parent panel and their children also get their hands on all the pushchairs we test.
 They carry out a range of tasks, including pushing, steering, folding, carrying and adjusting, to see how easy each one is to use.